alan-turing-institute/mousehole/README.md

 features of the safe haven and include them in a light-weight, stand-alone and more permissive environment suitable for non-sensitive data.

+## 🔓 Data that is private but not sensitive or personal

 > ⚠️ Important
 >
-> This environment is not suitable for work involving sensitive or personal
+> **This environment is not suitable for work involving sensitive or personal
-> data.
+> data**.
 It is completely possible for someone to extract the private data from
 > the environment, whether intentionally, accidentally or through coercion.
 In
 > particular, users can copy/paste to and from the remote machine and make
 > outbound internet connections.